awsdocs/amazon-eks-user-guide/doc_source/adot-iam.md

    + For the `--name` flag, add the name of the service account you want to create\.
 In this example, it is `adot-collector` \.
    + For the `--namespace` flag, use the namespace your service account will reside in; for our example we will use the `default` namespace\.
    + For the `--cluster` flag, use the name of your cluster\.
    + The three `--attach-policy-arn` values are the policies to be attached to the respective services\.
-You can add at least one or all of these services\.
+You can add at least one or all of these services and [configure the ADOT Collector](deploy-collector.md) to support it/them\.
    +  The `--override-existing-serviceaccounts` flag is for a service account already created in the cluster without an IAM Role\.
 You can exclude this if that is not the case\.

      Enter the following command considering the notes above: